Potter's ex-chief: 'I saw no violation' of policy by officer

 The death of Wright set off angry demonstrations for several days in Brooklyn Center.
 It happened as another white former officer, Derek Chauvin, was standing trial in nearby Minneapolis for the killing of George Floyd.

 Gannon said Potter was known for handling calls, acting professionally and writing good police reports.
-He testified that she volunteered with a group that helped out when officers were killed in the line of duty.
-She also worked on domestic abuse cases and was a field training officer.
+He testified that she volunteered with a group that helped families when officers were killed in the line of duty.
+She also worked with domestic abuse victims and was a field training officer.

 Earlier Thursday, the defense opened its case with use-of-force expert Stephen Ijames, a former assistant police chief in Springfield, Missouri.
 Ijames testified that officers were legally bound to arrest Wright after discovering he had a warrant for an outstanding weapons violation.